View John Gregg's Obituary on SeacoastOnline.com and share memories

 |

-YORK, Maine - John Robert Gregg, Jr., 83, died in his home Tuesday, March 19, 2019, of cancer.
-He was born April 25, 1935 in Manhattan, N.Y., to John Robert Gregg, inventor of Gregg shorthand, and Janet Kinley Gregg, daughter of economist David Kinley.
+YORK -- John Robert Gregg Jr., 83, died in his home Tuesday, March 19, 2019, of cancer.
+He was born April 25, 1935 in Manhattan, N.Y. to John Robert Gregg, inventor of Gregg shorthand, and Janet Kinley Gregg, daughter of economist David Kinley.
 He grew up in New York and in Cannondale, Connecticut.

 After serving in the Army in post-war Germany, he graduated from Hanover College in Hanover, Indiana, and received a Master's degree in English from the University of Illinois.
 He worked briefly as an editor for the Sierra Club in San Francisco before moving to York in 1967, where he lived the rest of his life winter, spring and fall.
 Summers he spent at his beloved cottage on the French River, Ontario.